 - who they travel with,

 Let’s face it: a woman is the decision maker.

-In order to substantiate this statistic (from an article in the LA Times), I interviewed numerous owners of large travel agencies and tour operators.
+I interviewed numerous owners of large travel agencies and tour operators; from Virtuoso to AAA Travel.
 I was told over and over:

 “Yes, your statistics are right on.
 75-80% of the decision makers we deal with are women.”

 Travel decisions are made by women.
 For example: